kdgdkd/ramiho/README.md

 ## Dependencies
 ramiho is written in bash, and only requires ALSA for MIDI connexion management.
 I guess that ramiho should work on early Raspberry Pi's and other Linux devices running ALSA.
 But don't take my word.
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), both by Geert Bevin.
 These tools provide a filtered monitor and the send midi test.
 The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
-For advanced connexion routings (like routing individual MIDI channels or ranges of notes) try [midish](https://midish.org/); ramiho embeds a front for it within the Favorite Connexions submenu (needs to be tested).
+For advanced connexion configurations (like routing MIDI channels) ramiho uses [Midish](https://midish.org), by Alexandre Ratchov.
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).